EthanCTP/Constitution/Club Constitution.md

   * Manages daily list of tasks for projects assigned to them (displays and allows sign-ups)
   * Must hold status updates at a minimum 1 per week during a project managed by them
 * Communications Lead
-  * Stand in for/help out Team Captain when needed
+  * Stand in for/aid Team Captain when needed
-  * Communication with our team
+  * Communication within our team and community
   * Send/Post announcements (big announcements and updates)
-  * Outreach (coordinating with other teams and with our team)
-  * Mentor Communication
+  * Mentor communication
   * Roosevelt community communications
   * Alumni relations
   * Parental contact
   * Booster club contact
-  * Food/Transportation
+  * Food/Transportation logistics
   * Regular all-team updates (ex: Iron Update)
-  * Communications
   * Help lead team
-  * Help lead Meetings
+  * Help lead meetings
   * Documentation
   * Update website
   * Leads Meetings Minutes
-  * Other Meeting Minutes When Necessary
+  * Other Meeting Minutes when necessary
   * Chairman's Award
+  * Outreach (coordinating with other teams and with our team)
-  * Appoints a separate outreach coordinator
+  * Appointing a separate outreach coordinator if necessary.
+(This shall be determined on a year to year basis by the Communications lead)
-  * In charge of social media
+  * Social Media management
 * Business Manager
   * Grant writing
   * Treasurer